SoftInstigate/restheart/security/README.md

-# &#181;IAM
+# restheart-security

 [![Build Status](https://travis-ci.org/SoftInstigate/uiam.svg?branch=master)](https://travis-ci.org/SoftInstigate/uiam)
 [![Docker Stars](https://img.shields.io/docker/stars/softinstigate/uiam.svg?maxAge=2592000&logo=docker)](https://hub.docker.com/r/softinstigate/uiam/)
 [![Docker Pulls](https://img.shields.io/docker/pulls/softinstigate/uiam.svg?maxAge=2592000&logo=docker)](https://hub.docker.com/r/softinstigate/uiam/)

-&#181;IAM (micro-IAM) is a micro-gateway for **Identity and Access Management** designed for microservices architectures.
+**restheart-security** is the security service of   [RESTHeart](https://restheart.org), the Web API for MongoDB.
+It acts as a reverse proxy for HTTP resources, providing __Authentication__ and __Authorization__ services.

-It acts as a reverse proxy for resources to be protected, providing __Authentication__ and __Authorization__ services.
+**restheart-security** enables developers to configure security policies in standardized micro-gateway instances that are external to API and microservices implementations, avoiding coding security functions and a centralized gateway where scalability is a key concern.

- &#181;IAM enables developers to configure security policies in standardized micro-gateway instances that are external to API and microservices implementations, avoiding coding security functions and a centralized gateway where scalability is a key concern.
+**restheart-security** can also be used as a micro-gateway for **Identity and Access Management**  in any HTTP-based microservices architecture.

 > Think about &#181;IAM as the "brick" that you put in front of your API and microservices to protect them.

-&#181;IAM is built around a __pluggable architecture__.
+**restheart-security** is built around a __pluggable architecture__.
 It comes with a strong security implementation but you can easily extend it by implementing plugins.

 > Building a plugin is as easy as implementing a simple interface and edit a configuration file.
 Plugins also allow to quickly implement and deploy secure Web Services.